Special Programs

 San José City College students benefit from participating in the Honors Program by working individually with distinguished faculty to complete additional coursework to earn an Honors notation on their transcripts.

-New students must have 1) a high school GPA of 3.25 or higher or a cumulative GED score of 3400 or higher and 2) an AP test of 3 or above or an SAT score of 1500 or higher, and 3) be eligible for or have completed ENGL 001A.
+• Newly High School Graduates must have one of the following recent documents: a cumulative high school GPA of 3.0 or higher or a cumulative GED score of 3400 or higher or an AP test score of 3 or above or an SAT score of 1500 or higher.

 For more information, contact the Division of Humanities & Social Sciences at (408) 288-3785.